2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Checkout

 BTCPay Server allows for small PoS-specific checkout customization.
-The Store owner can set the "Buy for x" text or request specific customer data by adding in forms.
+The Store owner can set the "Buy for x" text or request specific customer data by adding it to the forms.

 #### Tips

 Only some shops need the option for Tips on their sales.
 Store owners may toggle this on or off as they see fit for their shop.
-If the shop uses tips toggled on, the store owner can set the text in the field for tips they like.
+If the shop uses tips toggled on, the store owner can set the text in the field for the tips they like.
 BTCPay Server tips work based on a percentage amount.
-Store owners can add multiple percentages with comma separation.
+Store owners can add multiple percentages, separated by commas.

 #### Discounts

 As a store owner, you might want to give the customer a custom discount at checkout; the toggle for Discounts becomes available at your shop’s checkout.
-However, this is very much advised against self-checkout systems.
+However, this is strongly advised against using self-checkout systems.

 #### Custom Payments

-When the Custom Payments option is toggled on, the customer gets to input their set price equal to or above the original invoice generated by the store.
+When the Custom Payments option is toggled on, the customer can input a set price equal to or above the original invoice generated by the store.

 #### Additional Options

-After setting everything for your Point of Sale, some extra options are left.
-Store owners can easily Embed their PoS through an Iframe or embed a payment button linking to a specific store item.
+After setting everything up for your Point of Sale, some extra options are left.
+Store owners can easily embed their PoS through an Iframe or embed a payment button linking to a specific store item.
 To stylize the just-created PoS store, owners may add custom CSS at the bottom of the additional options.

 #### Delete this app

-If the store owner wants to entirely delete the Point of Sale from his BTCPay Server, at the bottom of updating the PoS, store owners can Click on the Delete this app button to fully destroy their PoS app.
+If the store owner wants to entirely delete the Point of Sale from their BTCPay Server, at the bottom of updating the PoS, store owners can click on the Delete this app button to fully destroy their PoS app.
 When clicking "Delete this app", BTCPay Server will ask for confirmation by typing `DELETE` and confirming by clicking the Delete button.
-After deleting the store owner returns to the BTCPay Server dashboard.
+After deleting, the store owner returns to the BTCPay Server dashboard.

 ### BTCPay Server - Crowdfund